moviepulse/moviepulse.github.io/README.md

 > [!TIP]
 > [Demo page](https://moviepulse.github.io/): https://moviepulse.github.io

-### Instructions for installation and run this web-based application
+### Instructions for installation and run this web-based APP

 >[!NOTE]
 > Download the entire website folder and put it on your local computer.<br>